vdoan002/ucr-cs100/tutorials/templates/README.md

 6
 7
 ```
-We have just succesfully used a template!
+We have just successfully used a template!
 It wasn't that hard was it?
 Templates are as complicated as you want to make them.
 If you want to use a template for a more sophisticated function, then the writing the template for the function might get a little messy.

 ##More Examples!
 As stated before, templates are only as complicated as you make them.
 Templates can be used for many things ranging from simple functions (like the one we just made) to classes with member functions.